TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	6. Use "mp3_text2cue.bat"
 		- will generate a .cue file
 	7. Run mp3_merge-files.bat
-		- will merge mp3 files to a single input.mp3 file (make sure tracks are in proper order by filename)
+		- will merge mp3 files to a single input.mp3 file (ensure tracks are in proper order by filename)
 	8. Run mp3_add-chapters.bat
 		- will add chapters in id3v2.3 format
 		- this will also attempt to rename and move output into its own folder based on album field